matthew-brett/pydagogue/git_gui_windows.rst

 * Give a name for your backup (no spaces) and a path to write the backup to.
-  I like to add ``.git`` to the folder name for the backup, because this will be a backup with only the repository (the ``.git`` subfolder, but not the ``.txt`` files:
+  I like to add ``.git`` to the folder name for the backup, because this will be a backup with only the repository (the ``.git`` subfolder, but not the ``.txt`` files):
-* Select 'Initialize repository and push', then 'Add'
+* Select "Initialize repository and push", then click "Add".

   .. image:: images/remote_add_dialog.png

-* If you get "Success" then your files have been backup up this other folder.
+* If you get "Success" then your files have been backed up to this other folder.

 ****************************
 Working from another machine